-The accompanying Consolidated Financial Statements are prepared in accordance with generally accepted accounting principles in the United States of America (US GAAP) and reflect our consolidated results of operations, financial position and cash flows.
-Amounts are presented in United States dollars unless otherwise stated.
+These consolidated financial statements are prepared in accordance with generally accepted accounting principles in the United States of America (US GAAP) and reflect the results of our operations, our financial position and cash flows.
+Amounts are stated in United States (US) dollars unless otherwise noted.